 One could argue that the authors should have gotten the argument right in the first place.
 But it’s really impossible to predict all possible responses to your paper.
 One writes using a mental model of the reader, based on the venue you’re submitting to, and one writes the Introduction to persuade reviewers from this community.
 And yet, after I’ve been doing this for many many years, I still get blindsided by reviews expressing viewpoints that I never expected (sometimes these reviews make good points).
 But it’s especially difficult when you’re new to a field; in my recent submissions to perceptual psychology and art journals, I had no idea what reviewers would say to my submissions.

-In reality, these rules that rebuttals are for factual responses are never followed.
+In reality, these rules that rebuttals are only for factual responses are never followed.
 I have never seen any instructions given to reviewers to ignore non-factual discussion, and I’ve never seen anyone say “the authors make a good point, but I’m going to ignore it because it is not a response to a factual error.”
-In contrast, many reviewers and committee members at CVPR 2020 this year took seriously the new rule about not allowing new experiments in the rebuttal, because that rule addresses a real problem.
+In contrast, many reviewers and committee members at CVPR 2020 this year took seriously the new rule of not allowing new experiments in the rebuttal, because that rule addresses a real problem.

 So the only real consequence of the “rebuttals are for factual corrections” rule is that it is unfair to researchers who are unfamiliar with the system.
 If you don’t know how the game is played, you might think you’re not allowed to write a persuasive rebuttal.
 This alone seems like reason enough to ditch this rule.